 Rock/mesh sediment control fences shall be inspected during weekly and post-runoff inspections for structural damage, undercutting, sediment buildup, or lack of drainage due to sediment clogged stone.
 Sediment deposits shall be removed and disposed of when the deposit approaches 1/2 the height of the fence or sooner.
-Accumulated sediment removed from the fence shall be disposed of in locations where sediment will not again erode into the construction areas or into natural waterways.
-Also, if the filter stone becomes sediment-clogged and no longer serves as a filter, it may be appropriate to replace it with new stone.
+Accumulated sediment removed from the fence shall be disposed of in locations where sediment will not erode into construction areas or into waters of the state.
+Also, if the filter stone (aggregate for drainage) becomes sediment-clogged and no longer serves as a filter, it may be appropriate to replace it with new stone.

 The rock/mesh sediment control fence shall remain in place until areas that drain to the fencing are stabilized and the engineer directs that it be removed.
 Upon removal, the contractor shall remove and dispose of any excess sediment accumulations, grade and dress the area to the satisfaction of the engineer, and establish vegetation on all bare areas.
 If the engineer determines that sediment control fence shall remain in place for a period of time after the job is closed out, arrangements will be made by MoDOT Construction personnel for the contractor or MoDOT Maintenance personnel to remove the fence once the area is sufficiently stabilized.

 Storm drain (culvert, drop or curb) inlet protection measures prevent soil and debris from entering storm drain inlets.
 Temporary inlet protection is implemented at existing inlets prior to land disturbance, and new inlets are to be protected as they are put into service.
-Effective storm drain inlet protection must be provided for all inlets susceptible to receiving sediment throughout the project until all sources with potential for discharging to an inlet have been paved or stabilized.
+Effective storm drain inlet protection must be provided throughout the project for all inlets susceptible to receiving sediment until all sources with potential for discharging to an inlet have been stabilized.
 At that time inlet controls can be removed.